git/git.github.io/rev_news/drafts/edition-68.md

   patches, if they could replace them.

-  Thomas Guyot-Sionnest replied that bundles could do that and that it's a "neat idea".
+  Thomas Guyot-Sionnest replied that bundles could do that and that it was a "neat idea".
 He said "bundles could be used for both the base release *and* patches".
 The source packages would be "bigger initially than a single release", but old bundles could help downloading just the additional bits needed for the next